Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.1.a.** List 3 major lessons from the preclass reading? (bullet points)

-**Q.1.b.** List 2-3 questions that can help you frame a solution for adressing Malaria? (bullet points)
+**Q.1.b.** List 2-3 questions that can help you frame a solution for addressing Malaria? (bullet points)

 Not:  For the following estimation questions please show your step by step calculations, keep track of units, and clearly state your assumptions.